MarilizaC/doc-files/Quick Start for Subutai Bazaar.md

    - For other supported browsers, go to [E2E Browser Plugins](https://github.com/subutai-io/browser-plugins)

    After adding the plugin, you will be prompted to generate the key.
-2. On the Generate key popup, enter your email address, and then click Generate.
+2. On the Generate key popup, enter your email address, and then click **Generate**.

    ![Generate popup](https://github.com/MarilizaC/icons/blob/master/InstallE2E%20-%20Generate.png)
 3. On the plugin page, click the ![Info icon](https://github.com/MarilizaC/icons/blob/master/InstallE2E%20-%20icon.png) icon to access the key.